Simple Tips For Pulling Graphite Heads

 Steel shafts get the torch.
 Graphite shafts get the heat gun.

-Now the common execution when pulling heads is that steel shafts get the torch, and graphite shafts get the heat gun.
-The elevated temperature of the torch can melt the resin that binds the fibers of graphite together, thus making the heat gun — at almost a thousand degrees less — the safer play.
+Now, the common execution when pulling heads is that steel shafts get the torch, and graphite shafts get the heat gun.
+The elevated temperature of the torch can melt the resin that binds the fibres of graphite together, thus making the heat gun — at almost a thousand degrees less — the safer play.
 Let me get this out of the way right now: you CAN use torches on graphite.
 And by “you,” I am talking about someone who has the subtle touch after hundreds of pulls under their belt.

 Once you have your puller mounted on a vice or bench-mounted: